dbrattli/Expression/README.md

 > Pragmatic functional programming

-Expression aims to be a solid, type safe, pragmatic and high performance library for practical functional programming in Python 3.8+.
+Expression aims to be a solid, type-safe, pragmatic, and high performance library for practical functional programming in Python 3.8+.
 By pragmatic we mean that the goal of the library is to use simple abstractions to enable you to do practical and productive functional programming in Python (instead of being a [Monad tutorial](https://github.com/dbrattli/OSlash)).